-Except in exceptional circumstances, students must apply for an extension in advance, providing due cause and adequate documentary evidence for late submission of a task or completion of an in-class task.
+Except in exceptional circumstances, students must apply for an extension in advance, providing due cause and adequate documentary evidence for late submission of a task or completion of an in-class task or exam.
 A late penalty will apply unless an extension is granted.
-The penalty for late submission is 5% (of possible marks) per calendar day late (including weekends and Public Holidays) until the notional zero (see below) is reached.
+As per ACTBSSS policy, the penalty for late submission is 5% (of possible marks) per calendar day late (including weekends and Public Holidays) until the notional zero (see below) is reached.

 If an item is more than 7 days late, it receives the notional zero.
-Submission of tasks on weekends or public holidays is not acceptable.
+Submission of hard copy tasks on weekends or public holidays is not acceptable.
 Oral presentations and tests, also fall within the penalties for late submission, presentation or completion.